code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

 * Spring Boot 1.5
 * Maven 3.5

-This tutorial is actually a newer version of a previous [example in which we used Jetty to host a Hello World CXF web service]({{ site.url }}//2014/08/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html).
-This time we will be using the embedded Tomcat server that ships with Spring Boot as a runtime for the service.

 The below code is organized in such a way that you can choose to only run the [client]({{ site.url }}/apache-cxf-spring-boot-soap-web-service-client-server-example.html#creating-the-cxf-client-consumer) (consumer) or [endpoint]({{ site.url }}/apache-cxf-spring-boot-soap-web-service-client-server-example.html#creating-the-cxf-endpoint-provider) (provider) part.
-In the below example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.
+In the example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

-# General Project Setup

 For this example, we will start from an existing WSDL file (contract-first) which is shown below.
 The content represents a SOAP service in which a person is sent as input and a greeting is received as a response.